 Revolutionaries is a game worth checking out, both for its fun take on the American Revolution as well as its board game-inspired, card-driven mechanics.
 I would recommend two things: First, Make-Believe Games sells custom dice for this system.
 While I’m not generally a fan of custom dice, these custom dice with graphic faces for 5s and 6s will make the idiosyncrasies of the mechanics easier to track.
 Second, it would benefit any GM who wants to run this game to do some outside reading.
 There are tons of great books on the American Revolution, but even the Wikipedia article on the Culper Spy Ring would be a great start (do be sure to follow some links).
 If you’re willing to put in the work to run a solid historical game, Revolutionaries will help you do it.

-Revolutionaries is available from Make-Believe Games.
+Revolutionaries is available from Make-Believe Games and DriveThruRPG.

 Except… where do I buy this game?
 On the Kickstarter page?
 They already hosted that.
 Where do I buy it?

 This is sadly not the first game I’ve reviewed where sales started after the Kickstarter fulfillment was complete…but I’d have to imagine they’ll have PDFs for sale soon!
 I didn’t realize the Revolutionaries page on their site hadn’t been updated in so long, though.

 I’m going to be keeping track and will help spread the word once Revolutionaries is available for wider sale.
 In the meanwhile you can also watch for it at the Make Believe Games DriveThru landing page: http://www.drivethrurpg.com/browse/pub/4771/Make-Believe-Games?affiliate_id=1256684